Cleaning and maintenance tips for the home and garden

 Tips for tackling dirt within your own four walls

-Cleaning the kitchen, cleaning the bathroom, cleaning living spaces – it is not just when spring-cleaning that you have a lot to do at home.
-This is because lots of dirt arises over time within your own four walls: Stains on the floor, upholstery and carpets.
+Cleaning the kitchen, the bathrooms, the living spaces – there's a lot to do year round, not just during spring cleaning.
+This is because a lot of dirt collects over time within your own four walls.
+Stains on the floor, upholstery and carpets.
 Pollen, dust and fingerprints on the windows.
 Food and grease residues in the kitchen.
 Limescale and soap residue in the bathroom.

-However, with just a few tricks, the right cleaning devices, cleaning agents and household remedies, you can remove dirt quickly and your home will yet again be hygienically clean.
+However with just a few tricks, the right devices, cleaning agents and household remedies, you can remove dirt quickly and make your home hygienically clean.

 Outside area